laiz-in/Object-Detection-python/readme.md

 > draws a border around your face

-> HAAR_CASCADE classifier is the algorithms we have used here
+> HAAR_CASCADE classifier is the algorithm we have used here

      To use haar cascade , we need to download the xml files to your project folder, there are different fiels available for different type of objects